 Doug has represented a biofuels trade association in a number of proceedings related to the RFS, including challenges to agency actions in the DC Circuit Court of Appeals, litigation in federal district court, and administrative rulemakings.
 He has also provided RFS compliance and administrative enforcement advice to biofuels producers.

 Another focus area of Doug’s practice has been representing clients in a variety of aspects of CERCLA cleanups and litigation.
-His CERLCA work has included contribution litigation in federal district and appellate courts, assistance with settlement discussions, and advice regarding contaminated site investigations.
+His CERCLA work has included contribution litigation in federal district and appellate courts, assistance with settlement discussions, and advice regarding contaminated site investigations.

 Doug maintains an active pro bono practice and has been particularly involved in immigration proceedings such as defensive asylum cases, requests for Special Immigrant Juvenile (SIJ) status, and U-Visa applications for victims of domestic violence.